learn-co-curriculum/dsc-git-merge-lab/README.md

 Add and commit (with a comment) your new file.

 `git add --all`
-`git commit -m "your commit message here; adding squares.py"`
+`git commit -m "your commit message here; uploading numbers.py"`

 ## Create and Checkout a New Branch